roe-dl/weewx-precipmeter/README.md

 #### General

 In general you need:
-* a disdrometer or present weather sensor
+* a disdrometer or present weather sensor like Ott-Hydromet Parsivel<sup>2</sup> or Thies LNM
 * a converter from RS485 to whatever your computer understands (RS485-to-ethernet converter or RS485-to-USB converter)
 * a 24V DC power supply (I recommend using a model including an accumulator